Chart Color Schemes

 New Auckland is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in New Auckland, as evaluated at the latest Census, comprised 90.6% houses and 9.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro Qld had 85.7% houses and 14.3% other dwellings.
-The level of home ownership in New Auckland was at 19.8%, with the remainder of dwellings either mortgaged (40.4%) or rented (39.8%).
-The median monthly mortgage repayment in the area was $1,612, while the median weekly rent figure was recorded at $300.
-Nationally, New Auckland's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In New Auckland, as assessed at the latest Census held in 2016, dwelling structures consisted of 90.6% houses and 9.4% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Non-Metro Qld's structure of 85.7% houses and 14.3% other dwellings.
+Home ownership in New Auckland stood at 19.8%, with mortgaged dwellings at 40.4% and rented ones at 39.8%.
+The median monthly mortgage repayment was $1,612 as of 2016, while the median weekly rent was $300.
+In comparison, Non-Metro Qld had average mortgage repayments of $1,600 and rents of $275 in the same year.
+Nationally, New Auckland's mortgage repayments were lower than the Australian average of $1,863 recorded in 2016, while rents were substantially below the national figure of $375 for that year.

 Frequently Asked Questions - Housing